 Construction Debris, Drywall, Lumber Acceptance

-Construction roll-off units accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
-This container material is sorted at the Tacoma transfer station to maximize recovery — contractors on rolling jobs often set up commercial recurring hauling agreements here.
-For complex project streams, consult EPA construction debris recycling guidance for standard material handling practices.
+Construction roll-offs accept the full range of mixed C&D debris: framing lumber, drywall, plaster, subfloor, insulation, packaging, pallets, and light metals.
+These loads are sorted at the Tacoma transfer station—maximizing recovery before the remainder hits a landfill.
+Contractors on jobs often use commercial recurring hauling agreements to stay organized.
+For specific material-stream best practices, check the EPA construction debris recycling guidance.

 • Framing lumber and offcuts